fluid-music/fluid-music/docs/getting-started.md

 ...
 ```

-The `--list-io` output will look different depending on your OS version and connected audio hardware.
+Note that `--list-io` output will look different depending on your OS version and connected audio hardware.
 I want `cybr` to play audio from the headphone jack on my MacBook laptop, so I'll run the server like this:

 ```bash
 $ cybr --device-out="External Headphones" -f